nelsopet/lecospec/README.md

 Install Rstudio on your device https://courses.edx.org/courses/UTAustinX/UT.7.01x/3T2014/56c5437b88fa43cf828bff5371c6a924/

+Go to google drive and dowlodad output folder into the repository: https://drive.google.com/open?id=1VHjvfh6IAMGPcdUNZihiauHIH3ngTva9

 ## Folders
 There are three main folders in this repository.
 The folders contain data that is either raw, processed or output data.